Registering a Motorcycle Sold Between Individuals

 To obtain a copy of the vehicle record, you can:

-It cannot be re-authorized for road use until it has passed a mechanical inspection carried out by a certified business and a valid mechanical inspection certificate has been issued.
+It cannot be put back into operation until it has undergone a mechanical inspection carried out by a road vehicle inspection agent authorized by the SAAQ and a mechanical inspection certificate has been issued confirming that the vehicle meets the applicable standards.

 The buyer and seller must show their driver's licence or another official photo ID document.